Are Utilities Included When Renting a Room in Los Angeles?

 -

-Getting clear answers upfront helps avoid misunderstandings later.
+Clear communication upfront helps prevent misunderstandings later.

 Utilities and Security Deposits